'SENTIENT CITY' film wins KROB competition

 Exhibit Columbus Fellowship

-Joseph and Zack selected as University Design Research Fellows for the 2022-23 cycle of Exhibit Columbus “Public by Design.”
+Joseph and Zack are selected as University Design Research Fellows for the 2022-23 cycle of the Exhibit Columbus architecture biennial entitled.
+“Public by Design.”
 Read more in The Architect’s Newspaper and Archinect.
+The fellowship resulted in the design and construction of the Carousel of Companionship, an interactive installation in downtown Columbus, Indiana.

 Chicago Sukkah Design Festival, inaugural edition

-We are thrilled to launch the first annual Chicago Sukkah Design Festival, a public art and architecture festival that we’ve been working to launch for many months, alongside a constellation of amazing partners, collaborators, and neighbors in Chicago’s North Lawndale neighborhood.
-The Chicago Sukkah Design Festival pairs North Lawndale community organizations with diverse architectural designers to design and build sukkahs (small huts constructed outdoors for the Jewish holiday of Sukkot) that amplify civic life.
-Join us October 9–16 at the Lawndale Pop-Up Spot for a vibrant schedule of public programming, collective futuring, and community celebration!
-Read and listen to more about the Festival on WBEZ's 'What's That Building?' segment.
+Could Be Design and the Lawndale Pop-Up Spot launch the first annual Chicago Sukkah Design Festival, a public art and architecture festival in Chicago’s North Lawndale neighborhood that celebrates cultural heritage and builds solidarity among a coalition of community partners, collaborators, and neighbors.
+The Festival pairs North Lawndale community organizations with diverse architectural designers to design and build sukkahs (small pavilions constructed outdoors for the Jewish holiday of Sukkot) that amplify civic life.
+Read (and listen) more about the first edition of the Chicago Sukkah Design Festival in The Architects' Newspaper and on WBEZ's 'What's That Building?' segment.

 Newcity Design 50 feature